Quality of Life Initiatives

 The concept of the Digital Community is predicated on connection – connecting people with events, activities and the broader community.

-The county has been invited to submit a formal grant application to help fund an agriculture economic development study that will consider traditional land-use planning and other types of infrastructure planning as well.
+The county has completerd an agriculture economic development study that considers traditional land-use planning and other types of infrastructure planning as well as recommending creation of milk processing and meat processing plants.

-Learn more about this monthly opportunity to expand your horizons with this informative and insightful series of programs aimed at small business owners.
+Learn more about this opportunity to expand your horizons with this informative and insightful informaton aimed at small business owners and entrepreneurs.

 A website created by the Sustainability Working Group and containing comprehensive information what, where and how to recycle a multitude of items.
 It also includes tips for reducing and reusing items.